-Fund held in a non-registered account
+Units held in a non-registered account

-If you hold units of the fund in a non-registered account, you must include the following in computing your income each year:
+For units of the fund held in a non-registered account, you must include the following in computing your income each year:

-- Any net income and the taxable portion of any net capital gains (computed in Canadian dollars) distributed to you by the fund, whether you receive the distributions in cash or they are reinvested in units of the fund. - The taxable portion of any capital gains you realize from selling your units (including to pay fees described in this document) or transferring your units when the value of the units is greater than their adjusted cost base plus reasonable costs of disposition (including any redemption fees).
+- Any net income and the taxable portion of any net capital gains (computed in Canadian dollars) distributed to you by the fund, whether you receive the distributions in cash or they are reinvested in units of the fund. - The taxable portion of any capital gains you realize from selling your units (including to pay fees described in this document) or transferring your units (other than a change between series of the fund) when the value of the units is greater than their adjusted cost base plus reasonable costs of disposition (including any redemption fees).
 If the value of units sold is less than their adjusted cost base plus reasonable costs of disposition (including any redemption fees), you will have a capital loss.
 Generally, you may use capital losses you realize to offset capital gains.

-We will issue a tax slip to you each year for the fund that shows you how much of each type of income the fund distributed to you and any return of capital.
+The Manager will issue a tax slip to you each year for the fund that shows you how much of each type of income the fund distributed to you and any return of capital.
 You can claim any tax credits that apply to that income.
 For example, if distributions by the fund include Canadian dividend income or foreign income, you will qualify for tax credits to the extent permitted by the Income Tax Act.